burritojustice/valencia_bikeway/README.md

 - Muni has a few lines to consider -- 27 (24th to CC), 12 (26th to CC), 55 (16th-15th, which interferes with the pattern -- but I believe is non-revenue so maybe it turns on Guerrero?).
 There's also need for counterflow SFPD access along 18th.
 - Privately owned cars could park in the commmercial loading zone overnight.
 Would also need blue zone / accessible parking spots.
 - Curblines are from 2019, via [data.sf.gov](https://data.sfgov.org/City-Infrastructure/City-curbs-and-islands/4s5e-m4gv).
+- The width of the lines are largely to scale when you zoom all the way in.

 ## Sources